 - Say: If I were to choose which I like best out of ranch dressing, ketchup, and jelly, I would choose...
 Share which of the three condiments you prefer, and explain why.
 Maybe you like ranch best because you can use it on a variety of things like salad or french fries.
-Or maybe you like ketchup because it goes along with your favorite meat. - In leader-led small groups, have preschoolers share which of the three condiments (ranch, ketchup, or jelly) they'd pick first to eat.
+Or maybe you like ketchup because it goes along with your favorite meat. - In small groups, have kids share which of the three condiments (ranch, ketchup, or jelly) they'd pick first to eat.
 Have them share what they'd eat the condiment with.
-They can also share other condiments they like instead. - After small groups have discussed, have adult or teen helpers share with the whole group what they talked about in their small groups.
+They can also share other condiments they like instead. - After small groups have discussed, have a few kids share with the whole group what they talked about in their small groups.